Jitan Ram Manjhi: As Chief Minister

-Manjhi was once considered as a close confidant of Bihar present CM and JDU supremo Nitish Kumar, but is not known for his administrative skills.
+Manjhi was once considered as a close confidant of former Bihar's CM and JDU supremo Nitish Kumar, but is not known for his administrative skills.
 Following the JDU's poor showing in the 2014 general election, Kumar accepted responsibility for the defeat and resigned.
 Manjhi, minister for SC and ST welfare in Nitish's cabinet, replaced him as the 23rd Chief Minister of Bihar.
 Manjhi's promotion, despite his loss in the general elections to the Lok Sabha and a miserable third-place finish in Gaya, has been criticized in the media for being a cynical political ploy of Kumar deliberately choosing a puppet whom he could control as well as to rouse casteist emotions.
 Opposition leader Sushil Kumar Modi of the Bharatiya Janata Party called Manjhi a "dummy chief minister", to which Manjhi responded by saying he was "not a rubber stamp."
 But after taking oath on 20 May 2014, Manjhi stated that he would "continue to seek guidance from Nitish Kumar."
 Due to the breakup of the JDU from the BJP-led NDA and the desertion of some JDU MLAs, CM Manjhi's government faced instability and appeared unlikely to pass the trust vote in the state legislative assembly.
 However, Lalu Prasad Yadav's RJD and Sonia Gandhi's Congress party provided outside support to Manjhi because he belongs to a backward caste.

 After ten months, the party asked him to resign to make way for Nitish Kumar to return as the Chief Minister.
 He refused and was expelled from the party for refusing on 9 February 2015, resulting in a political crisis in the state.
 The governor asked Manjhi to seek a vote of confidence on 20 February 2015, the first day of budget session of assembly.
 BJP announced it would support Manjhi but Manjhi was short of numbers he needed to prove the majority.
 On 20 February 2015, Manjhi resigned from the post of Chief Minister in morning before vote.
 He told that the legislators who supported him were threatened with death and the speaker of assembly did not allow a secret ballot so he chose to resign.
 He said that the people of the state are watching these politicians and will show them the power of democracy.

 In 2015, after resigning from the post of Chief Minister, Manjhi split and set up his own party, the Hindustan Awam Morcha-Secular(HAM-S) and joined BJP led NDA.